wso2/docs-mi/en/docs/reference/connectors/google-ads-connector/google-ads-overview.md

 The Google Ads Connector allows you to access the Google Ads API.
 This lets you create, update, and delete ad campaigns and ads.

-To see the Google Ads Connector, navigate to the [connector store](https://store.wso2.com) and search for "google".
+To see the Google Ads Connector, go to the [WSO2 Connector Store](https://store.wso2.com) and search for "Google".

 <img src="{{base_path}}/assets/img/integrate/connectors/google-ads-store.png" title="Google Ads Connector Store" width="200" alt="Google Ads Connector Store"/>